brodybits/SQLiteGlue-core-dev/README.md

 Java application over JNI (Java native interface).
 This is accomplished by using [GlueGen](http://jogamp.org/gluegen/www/) around a simple wrapper C module.

-This project is meant to help build a higher-level sqlite interface library, with the JNI layer completely isolated.
+This project is meant to help build a higher-level sqlite interface library, with the JNI layer completely isolated and may be embedded with the package name changed.

+**WARNING:** The sqlite database and statement handles that are returned by the `SQLiteGlue` library functions are raw C pointer values (with `0x100000000` added).
+If someone uses a sqlite database or statement handle that is not valid, or no longer valid with the `SQLiteGlue` library the behavior is undefined (typically a crash that cannot be recovered).
+It is _recommended_ to use this project with a higher-level class library that can handle API misuse more gracefully.

 ## How

 All constants and sqlite accessor functions are defined in `native/sqlg.h`.
 The `make regen` rule uses [GlueGen](http://jogamp.org/gluegen/www/) (referenced in a subproject) to (re)generate the following files which _are_ committed and maintained in this repository:
 - `java/org/sqlg/SQLiteGlue.java` - provides the single `org.sqlg.SQLiteGlue` object that exports the static native sqlite accessor functions and some constants that may be helpful
-- ...

-TBD how to install and use.
+- `native/SQLiteGlue_JNI.c` - C code that implements the native Java functions that call the functinos defined in `native/sqlg.h`

+Other C modules:
+- `native/sqlg.c` - implement the C functions defined in `native/sqlg.h`
+- `sqlite-amalgamation/sqlite3.c` - sqlite amalgamation
+- `native/sqlg_all.c` - includes the other C modules for easy build

+TBD more on how it internally works below

 # Building